biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 **Predictions**.
 The final file is a data table and can be saved as in a .tab or .tsv format.

-Finally, we can analyze the classifiers' predictions.
+Finally, we can analyze the models' predictions.
 For that, we first take :doc:`Select Columns <../data/selectcolumns>` with which we move the meta attributes with probability predictions to features.
 The transformed data is then given to the :doc:`Scatterplot <../visualize/scatterplot>`, which we set to use the attributes with